LxrdCrow/BookTime-App/README.md

 ## Development

-Building logic and structure of models
+Review models and looking for structure of Controllers